ynjia/helloworld/README.md

 1. Build job  - yamls/TestAndPackage.yaml
 2. Deploy job - yamls/Deployment.yaml
 3. Start job  - yamls/Run.yaml

+## Enviroment
+* Java Version: 1.6
+* Tool for Test: Junit 4.8.1
+* Build tool: Maven

+## Instruction for Running Application
+* Command to run all the tests(all unit tests and function test): mvn clean test
+* Command to validate the solution: mvn clean verify.
+  Then you could check the result in file output.csv under target/classes/